-Tawang remain’s North East India’s one of the most sought after destinations (in Arunachal Pradesh) where thousands of travelers flock every year.
+Tawang remains North East India’s one of the most sought after destinations (in Arunachal Pradesh) where thousands of travellers flock every year.
 The snow of higher Himalayas, multiple unexplored trekking routes, the glacier trail, frozen lakes: you name it and thou shalt get it!
 However, the mighty mountains are not reachable by regular flights, let alone be the great Indian railway.
 Road trip from Guwahati with a strong SUV is the way forward.
 Of course, you can also share the ride if you avail a seat with the public sumo cars!
-Plenty of them leave from Guwahati and Tezpur.
+Plenty of them leaves from Guwahati and Tezpur.

 Save it for to read it later!